tjdrabek/rmtDev/README.md

-# rmtDev
-This is a branch-per-video repository for the RmtDev section in ByteGrad's Professional React &amp; Next.js course.
+This is a branch-per-video repository for the CorpComment section in ByteGrad's Professional React & Next.js course.

+Each branch represents the end-of-lecture state for each of ByteGrad's lectures.
+1. Clone the desired branch using `git clone -b [branch-name] https://github.com/tjdrabek/Evento`
+2. Run `npm install`